 There have only been two sights that have actually taken my breath away.
 One was the first time seeing my son in his Air Force blues uniform.
 The other was the first time I came around the corner of a side street and saw the Eiffel Tower.
 On both occasions, my life felt so insanely surreal.

-The post “Paris: Eiffel in Love with Travel” may contain affiliate links.
+The post “Everything you Need to Know About Visiting the Eiffel Tower” may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at no cost to you).
 All opinions are my own and no products were received in exchange for my opinions.
 Click here to see details of my full disclosure policy.

 Architectural History of the Eiffel Tower

-I remember learning in my Architectural History class about Architect Gustave Eiffel.
-He was the one who won the commission to build the structure for the entrance to the World’s Fair, which was being hosted by Paris.
+I remember learning in my Architectural History class about architect and engineer Gustave Eiffel.
+He was the one who won the commission to build the structure for the entrance to the World Fair, which was being hosted by Paris.
 He was 1 out of over 100 entries.
-(Hopefully, that motivates you to give your ideas a try, even if the odds are against you.)
+(Hopefully, that gives you some motivation to give your ideas a try, even if the odds are against you.)

 The structure was only intended to be temporary.
 It would have been taken down after 20 years if it wasn’t for Eiffel’s suggestion to keep it as a radiotelegraph station.
 As you know, this famous landmark is still standing since its opening in May of 1889.
 It is the most visited monument in the world.

 Eiffel worked with structural engineer Maurice Koechlin on the project.
 Here’s a fun fact… they previously worked together on the Statue Of Liberty.
-It’s hard to believe that the most popular attraction in the WORLD to take a selfie, was once a source of controversy.
+It’s hard to believe that one of the most popular attractions in the WORLD for taking a selfie, was once a source of controversy.
 They even had a petition filed for the “Protest against the tower of Mr. Eiffel”.
-There seemed to be a discrepancy between the art and the engineering.
+There seemed to be a discrepancy between art and engineering.